eigenfoo/old-eigenfoo.github.io/_posts/2018-03-06-topic-models-suck.md

 post it responded to and the comments that came before it.
 As it is, however, its impossible for _me_ to figure out what topic this comment is about, let alone an algorithm!

-So yeah, there you have it, LDA sucks here.

-By the way, t-SNE turns out to be [a rather devious dimensionality reduction technique](https://distill.pub/2016/misread-tsne/), and you really need to know what you're doing to use it properly.
-I used the default `perplexity=30` from sklearn for the previous plot, but I repeated the visualizations for multiple other values, and the results aren't so hot either (note that I did these on a random subsample of 1000 comments, so as to reduce compute time).

 Also, just to drive the point home, here are the top 10 words in each of the 20 topics that LDA came up with, on the same dataset as before: